seL4/camkes-tool/libsel4camkes/docs/marshall_macros.md

 <!--
      Copyright 2021, Data61, CSIRO (ABN 41 687 119 230)

-     SPDX-License-Identifier: BSD-2-Clause
+     SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# Marshall macros
+# Marshalling macros

 These are a collection of macros intended to be used with the marshalling and unmarshalling process of CAmkES RPC functional calls.
-The RPC-related CAmkES connectors are built with the help of these macros and outside of the connectors, there does not seem to be a use case for these macros.
+These macros are used by the CAmkES tools to build RPC-connectors; they are not intended as a public interface.